 - Limited phone conversations with a talkative friend, it could give you time to go outside and play with the kids.

-- Set a timer when you begin checking email or reading blogs (!) and quit when the timer went off, it could free up time for exercise.
+- Set a timer when you begin checking email or reading blogs and quit when the timer went off, it could free up time for exercise or writing or working on your business.

-- Limited the number of TV shows you watch, it could provide more time for conversation, connection and sex with your husband.
+- Limited the amount of television you watch, it could provide more time for conversation, connection and sex with your husband.